 - Freshly chopped basil

-How to make Caprese Galette with Balsamic Vinegar Reduction
+How to make a Caprese Galette

 To start, heat your oven to 400 degrees.
 In a stand mixer or a mixing bowl, combine your flour, baking powder, salt and coconut oil until the mixture has a course texture.
 Add in your water one tablespoon at a time while continuing to mix to achieve a soft, moldable dough.